520 Fifth Avenue

-520 Fifth Avenue is a mixed-use supertall building under construction in New York City.
+520 Fifth Avenue is a mixed-use supertall building under construction at Fifth Avenue and 43rd Street in the Midtown Manhattan neighborhood of New York City.
 The building occupies the former site of three structures.
-Rabina is developing the building, and architectural firm Kohn Pedersen Fox designed the structure and serves as architect of record.
+Mickey Rabina is developing the building, and architectural firm Kohn Pedersen Fox designed the structure and serves as architect of record.
+The interior design is by Charles & Co.